 To help you keep informed and continue your professional development, we’ve provided free access to the latest youth and criminal justice information, including government consultations, newsletter and conference materials, and national standards and guidelines.

-These notes were taken at the WSA Implementation Group meeting on March 20, 2018.
+These notes were taken at the Improving Life Chances Implementation Group on August 27, 2018.

 Young people who are Lesbian, Gay, Bisexual and/or Trans (LGBT) – and involved in criminality – are a ‘‘hidden population”, with limited research of their

 Getting it ‘write’ for every child

 Research tells us that children involved in offending behaviour are often society’s most traumatised and victimised individuals, and will have various reports written about them

 Developing a community-led women’s space

 The Centre for Youth & Criminal Justice (CYCJ) and the University of Strathclyde were commissioned by the Robertson Trust in 2015 to undertake an exploration

 Child Accused Roundtable – summary of key themes

 The Vulnerable Witnesses (Criminal Evidence) (Scotland) Bill was introduced to the Scottish Parliament on June 12, 2018.
 On September 6, 2018, the Centre for Youth

 This Annual Report covers the period from April 2017 to March 2018.
 During this time, we strengthened our connections both within the UK and internationally,